 In order to be eligible for the Nursing program, all students must meet minimum score requirements and/or complete required success courses.
 Success course credits do not apply towards graduation or the AAS degree.

-Students must meet the minimum assessment score of the ACT, ACCUPLACER, or COMPASS assessment or have completed the required success course in each math, English, and reading.
+Students must meet the minimum assessment score or have completed the required success course in each math, English, and reading.

 ||85 Elementary Algebra